How to Stop My Negative Thoughts?

 Struggling with negative thoughts?
-Maybe low self-esteem?
-Self-putdowns?
+Maybe with low self-esteem?
+Self-put downs?

 When I think about these thought struggles, I am amazed at how easy it is to adopt or fall into a bad thought habit.
-That’s right I said it, “habit.”
+That’s right, I said it, “a habit.”
 All our thought patterns are, in fact, habits.

-“This Book of the Law shall not depart from your mouth, but you shall meditate on it day and night, so that you may be careful to do according to all that is written in it.
-For then you will make your way prosperous, and then you will have good success.”
-(Joshua 1:8, ESV)
+“Keep this Book of the Law always on your lips; meditate on it day and night, so that you may be careful to do everything written in it.
+Then you will be prosperous and successful.”
+(Joshua 1:8)

 “Set your minds on things that are above, not on things that are on earth.”
 (Colossians 3:2)